Steering Toward More Sustainable Behavior: How Do We Do That?

 Consultant nlmtd

-Leonie and Daphne bring together their expertise in behavioral psychology, sustainability, and co-creation.
-Leonie offers insights from climate psychology and behavioral science, while Daphne actively facilitates organizations by applying strategy and design thinking principles.
-Together, they help organizations transform complex transitions into concrete and well-supported solutions.
+Leonie and Daphne combine expertise in behavioral psychology, sustainability, and co-creation.
+Leonie brings insights from climate psychology and behavioral science, while Daphne energetically facilitates organizations from a strategy and Design Thinking perspective.
+Together, they help organizations translate complex transitions into concrete, supported solutions.

 Share this article

-During the Create the Future 2025 event, key decision-makers from the energy sector came together to address some of the major challenges of our time.
-In a co-creation workshop, we focused on an often underestimated but crucial issue for the success of the energy transition: How can we encourage sustainable behavior among citizens?
+During Create the Future 2025, key decision-makers from the energy sector gathered to work on the major challenges of our time.
+In a co-creation workshop, we delved into an issue that is often underestimated but essential for the success of the energy transition: how do we stimulate sustainable behavior among citizens?

-While the technology and financial arrangements are often in place, behavioral change remains the missing piece of the puzzle.
+The technology is there, and often the financial arrangements too.
+But behavioral change remains the missing piece of the puzzle.

 Unconscious nudges

-A more sustainable energy system requires not only technological innovations but, more importantly, a willingness from people to adapt their behaviors.
-This might include choosing a heat pump instead of a central heating boiler, investing in insulation, or opting for green energy.
+A more sustainable energy system not only requires technological innovations but, more importantly, people’s willingness to adapt their behavior.
+To choose a heat pump instead of a central heating boiler, to invest in insulation, or to opt for green energy.

-In this context, behavioral nudges play a crucial role.
-These are small, strategic adjustments in communication, product design, or the environment that unconsciously guide people toward more sustainable behavior.
-Such nudges can help individuals transition more quickly to green energy, adopt energy-saving measures, and embrace more sustainable technologies.
+For this, so-called behavioral nudges are important.
+Small, strategic adjustments in communication, product design, or environment that unconsciously steer people towards more sustainable behavior.
+This helps people switch to green energy, energy-saving measures, and more sustainable technologies faster.

 The case

-Peter is 53 years old and lives in Purmerend with his wife, Monique, and their two children: Sofie, 26, and Bob, 21.
-He wants to make their home more sustainable but doesn’t know where to begin.
-Monique is hesitant; she mainly focuses on practical concerns, such as unsightly pipes and the fear of a cold house.
-Peter has progressed further in his research, but finds himself stuck on questions that many people might relate to.
+Peter, 53 years old, lives with his wife Monique and their two children, Sofie (26) and Bob (21), in Purmerend.
+He wants to make his house more sustainable but simply doesn’t know where to start.
+Monique is hesitant.
+She mainly sees practical objections; ugly pipes, a cold house.
+Peter is a bit further along in his search but gets stuck on questions many people will recognize.
 Does a heat pump make a lot of noise?
-Will it work in an older house?
-Can we really eliminate gas from our homes?
-Additionally, what impact will this have on the already overloaded energy grid?
+Does it work in an older house?
+Will we really get off gas?
+And what does this do to the already overloaded grid?

-Together with experts, we explored ways to motivate Peter and thousands of others like him to take action.
-Using the Design Thinking Methodology, we developed several potential solutions based on proven behavioral techniques.
+Together with experts, we investigated how we can get Peter, and thousands of others like him, to act.
+Using the Design Thinking Methodology, we developed several solution directions, based on proven behavioral techniques.

-This simulation allows you to visualize how a heat pump looks, sounds, and performs in your home.
-By providing a concrete experience, it reduces uncertainty and makes the decision more tangible and familiar. - Airbnb for Sustainability
+A simulation that allows you to visualize what a heat pump looks like, sounds like, and performs in your home.
+By making it concrete, you remove doubt and make the choice tangible and familiar.

 From doubter to doer

-The energy transition goes beyond just megawatts and grid layouts; it’s also about individuals, like Peter.
-By implementing effective interventions and creative behavioral strategies, we can create a significant impact.
+The energy transition is not just about megawatts and grid maps.
+It’s also about people like Peter.
+With the right interventions and creative behavioral strategies, we can make a big difference.

 Check out our workshop: “Sustainable thinking, sustainable doing”